Treszyk/holyfract/README.md

 # HolyFract

 A minimal Mandelbrot fractal renderer written in **HolyC** for **TempleOS**.
-Renders a monochromatic Mandelbrot set to the screen and allows basic navigation and zoom using keyboard input.
+Renders a Mandelbrot set to the screen and allows basic navigation and zoom using keyboard input.

 # Overview